norioz/squares/README.md

 squares
 =======

-Squares app for testing phonegap deploy on android!!!
-Ooooh la la!!
+Squares app for testing build.phonegap and the feasibility of full JS animation.

-In this test we:

-1. create a HTML5 layout with a canvas element
+Each of the simulations does all its drawing on a HTML5 canvas and does all processing in javascript.
+On phones the canvas fills the screen.
+In a web browser the canvas is a fixed size.

+The application allows users to pick from the following simulations:

+***Squares

+Draws 100 moving sprite blocks and has them bounce around the screen.

+***Zombies

 2. draw a bunch of monsters
 3. animate the monsters
 4. jump!